Do you craft and deliver a mindfulness based presentation?

 Mindless in the context that everyone seemed to be presenting the same way.
 For decades business presenting has revolved around presenters showing their audience just how much they know, how clever they are and how hard they work.
-Presenters taking at least twice as long as necessary to share information that isn’t completely relevant which is forgotten by most of the audience by the time they return to their desk.
-Boring templates, corporate logos on every slide which are crammed with data delivered in a monotone voice; that was my experience.
+Presenters taking at least twice as long as necessary to share information that isn’t completely relevant.
+Data which is forgotten by most of the audience by the time they return to their desk.
+Boring templates, corporate logos on every slide which are crammed with data delivered in a monotone voice.

 I recognise that my sweeping generalisation won’t necessarily apply to you or your organisation but I’m willing to bet that you have been a victim of mindless presenting at some point.